Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Experiments

-\paragraph{\update{Self-supervised pre-trained zero-shot meta-learning tasks over WikiTopics to train on a KG of one domain and test on a KG of a completely unseen test domain}} \update{We train the models on each of the $11$ graphs for 5 random seeds, and for each trained model checkpoint, we cross-test it on all the other 10 graphs, resulting in a total of $550$ statistics.
-We report the mean results across random seeds in heatmaps.} We present a detailed results (heatmaps with values) of Node and Relation Hits@10, Hits@1, and MRR for WikiTopics in \Cref{fig:wikitopics-full,fig:wikitopics-node-full}.
-Due to the large number of runs ($11\times 10=110$ different train-test scenarios, each with 5 random seeds, resulting in a total of 550 runs) and the time constraints to run all baseline models, we perform the evaluation over only the three models (\update{\OurNewModel}, \OurOtherModel, and InGram) that are designed for our \ourtask task. \Cref{fig:wikitopics-full} shows that for the task of predicting missing relation types $(i, ?, j)$, \update{\OurNewModel} and \OurOtherModel are consistently better than InGram across all different metrics.
-Especially, the structural double equivariant \update{\OurNewModel} model exhibits more consistent results across different train-test scenarios than both \OurOtherModel and InGram, and achieves significantly better results in Hits@1 and MRR, showcasing its ability for \ourtask in a much harder evaluation scenario.
-For the task of prediction missing nodes $(i, k, ?)$ as shown in~\Cref{fig:wikitopics-node-full}, \update{\OurNewModel}, \OurOtherModel, and InGram showcase comparable performance, whereas \update{\OurNewModel} exhibits more consistent results across different train-test scenarios than both \OurOtherModel and InGram.
-We also note that similar to the relation prediction task, \update{\OurNewModel} also exhibits the best performance in the Hits@1 metric for the node prediction task.
+\paragraph{Cross-domain one-to-one zero-shot transfer over WikiTopics KGs} \update{ In addition to the meta-learning experiments we reported in \Cref{tab:negative-transfer-node} and \Cref{tab:negative-transfer-large-inference}, we also tested double equivariant model's (Ultra~\citep{galkin2023towards}, DEq-Ingram, ISDEA+) zero-shot performance from each WikiTopic domain to another one domain. } In this setting, we train the models on each of the $11$ graphs for 5 random seeds, and for each trained model checkpoint, we cross-test it on all the other 10 graphs, resulting in a total of $550$ statistics.
+We report the mean results across random seeds in heatmaps.
+We present a detailed results (heatmaps with values) of Node and Relation Hits@10, Hits@1, and MRR for WikiTopics in \Cref{fig:wikitopics-full,fig:wikitopics-node-full}.
+Due to the large number of runs ($11\times 10=110$ different train-test scenarios, each with 5 random seeds, resulting in a total of 550 runs) and the time constraints to run all baseline models, we perform the evaluation over only the three models (\OurNewModel, \OurOtherModel, and InGram) that are designed for our \ourtask task. \Cref{fig:wikitopics-full} shows that for the task of predicting missing relation types $(i, ?, j)$, \OurNewModel and \OurOtherModel are consistently better than InGram across all different metrics.
+Especially, the structural double equivariant \OurNewModel model exhibits more consistent results across different train-test scenarios than both \OurOtherModel and InGram, and achieves significantly better results in Hits@1 and MRR, showcasing its ability for \ourtask in a much harder evaluation scenario.
+For the task of prediction missing nodes $(i, k, ?)$ as shown in~\Cref{fig:wikitopics-node-full}, \OurNewModel, \OurOtherModel, and InGram showcase comparable performance, whereas \OurNewModel exhibits more consistent results across different train-test scenarios than both \OurOtherModel and InGram.
+We also note that similar to the relation prediction task, \OurNewModel also exhibits the best performance in the Hits@1 metric for the node prediction task.